Top 5 Stadiums in Germany

 Bayern Munich announced that capacity has been increased to 71,000 for domestic matches and 68,000 for UEFA matches.

-Mercedes Benz Arena is a stadium located in the German city of Stuttgart.
+Mercedes Benz Arena is a stadium located in Stuttgart, Germany.
 It was known as Neckarstadium until 1993 because of a nearby river named Neckar.
 Between 1993 and July 2008, it was called Gottlieb Daimler Stadion.

 This stadium is home to the Bundesliga club VfB Stuttgart.
 It is among the few stadiums in the world with PVC-coated polyester panels.
 This stadium was originally built in 1933 by Paul Bonatz.